datmo/datmo-tutorials/kaggle-titanic/sdk/README.md

-# auto-ml
+# auto-ml Titanic Example with datmo (SDK)

-### CLI
+### SDK

 #### 1. Kaggle Titanic Competition

 ##### a.
 Introduction

-This tutorial is using the "Getting Started" competition from Kaggle [Titanic competition](https://www.kaggle.com/c/titanic) to showcase how we can use Auto-ML along with datmo, in order to track our work and make machine learning workflow reprocible and reusable.
-Some part of data analysis is inspired from this [kernel](https://www.kaggle.com/sinakhorami/titanic-best-working-classifier)
+This tutorial is using the "Getting Started" competition from Kaggle's [Titanic competition](https://www.kaggle.com/c/titanic) to showcase how we can use Auto-ML along with datmo, in order to track our work and make machine learning experiments reproducible and reusable.
+Some part of data analysis is inspired from this [kernel](https://www.kaggle.com/sinakhorami/titanic-best-working-classifier).

 ##### b.
 Installation
-To use `datmo`, you can install it using `pip install datmo` after having the prerequisites as in this [README](https://github.com/datmo/datmo)
+To use `datmo`, you can install it using `pip install datmo`.
+If you have trouble installing, try checking the prerequisites listed [here](https://github.com/datmo/datmo#requirements).

 To run the `experimentation.ipynb` file, install the prerequisite libraries by running `pip install -r requirements.txt`.
 Also, install [jupyter notebook](http://jupyter.readthedocs.io/en/latest/install.html) along with browser setup to be able to run it.

-We can look into the benefit in running the task using `datmo task run` which uses docker containers to encapsulate the environment.
-This will be done in a different tutorial.
+If you're having trouble creating your environment (jupyter and requirements.txt),  `datmo notebook` can be used as shown in [this version of the tutorial](https://github.com/datmo/datmo-tutorials/tree/master/kaggle-titanic/cli).

 ##### c.
 Solution